webdna/serverpilot-scripts/README.md

 1. ssh into your serverpilot server e.g. `ssh serverpilot@YOUR.SERVER.IP.ADDRESS`
 1. Login as **root** `su` (important: do not skip)
 1. Run script from GitHub `bash <(curl -s https://raw.githubusercontent.com/webdna/serverpilot-scripts/master/serverpilot-scripts.sh)`
-1. The script will prompt asking you if you would like to run each part.
-If you just want to run everything simply run the script with the `--all` parameter e.g. `./serverpilot-scripts.sh --all`
+1. The script will prompt asking you if you would like to run each part as listed below.

 ### Available Scripts